nkp1111/Yelpcamp-fullstack-project/README.md

     - Initialize passport and add user to database
     - Add register form for user
     - POST route for registering new user
+    - Add form and POST route for user login

 ## Acknowledgement